The Great Divide Trail

 What makes the GDT unique, different and/or challenging compared to other long distance hikes:

-If I had to liken the GDT to any of my other 15+ thru-hikes, I’d say that I expect it to be most similar to the Pacific Northwest Trail, but obviously a lot like the CDT and certain aspects of Te Araroa (glacial/braided river crossings), as well.
+If I had to liken the GDT to any of my other 15+ thru-hikes, I’d say that it was most similar to the Pacific Northwest Trail, but obviously a lot like the CDT and certain aspects of Te Araroa (glacial/braided river crossings), as well.
 Here’s a bullet list of some of the most pertinent challenges of the GDT:

 • Individual backcountry campsite permits are required for all the National Parks and many of the Provincial Parks.
 There is no one-permit-covers-it-all, like there is for the PCT.
 Online reservations begin opening in January and can be fully booked within just minutes of the opening time.
 More than 1/3 of the route requires these permits, which means it’s still a necessity to stick to an exact schedule for the other 2/3rds.